Doomlazer/EQ1-CDR/README.md

 <img src="pics/EQ1CD.png" width="600" alt="Admam and Delphinus embrace in the pool.
 This image shows the scaled down graphics of the CD version."></img>

-Restored Floppy Disk art in the EQ1-CDR Patch:
+Restored Floppy Disk art in the EQ1-CDR patch:

 <img src="pics/EQ1CDR.png" width="600" alt="Admam and Delphinus embrace.
 Showing off the restored grapics of from the floppy version."></img>